 The picture above shows the annual appreciation of Apple stock from 1981 through 2018.
 If you had owned the stock during any of the years circled in green, you would have more than tripled your money in two years.
 Not quite 10 times, but 3 to 5 times in 2 years is still a return anyone would envy.
 If you look at the returns in more recent circled in orange, you’ll see much more modest appreciation.
 The returns were still very attractive, but much lower than the earlier period.

 Lynch points out the benefit of having just one ten-bagger in a A group of financial instruments.
 More with otherwise mundane performers.
 For example, if you invest the same amount in 9 stocks each having a total return of 5% per year, your total return in 5 years will be 27.6%.
 If you add a ten bagger to the mix, your total return increases to 115% or 16.5% per year.

 Although our daughter didn’t have any ten baggers, her A group of financial instruments.
 More benefited from a similar effect.
 From 2006-2010, her three retail stocks had an annual average return of -1.6%.
 Apple, on the other hand, was almost a 4.5-bagger (its price at the end of 2010 was 4.4 times its price at the end of 2005).
 The addition of that one company to her A group of financial instruments.
 More increased her return from -1.6% to +8.2%!

 Do Your Research

 Once you’ve identified a company with an appealing product or service, it isn’t time to buy yet!
 Lynch suggests looking at the company’s financial statements and several financial metrics.
+The importance of this step is illustrated by the price volatility observed in GameStop and other companies’ stocks in January 2020.
 I’ll talk about a few of them here.

 Percent of Sales